 - a.
 Continue training staff on permitting requirements and customer needs. - b.
 Process Abatements and Complaints in a timely manner. - c.
 Continue routine fire inspections on existing commercial buildings to maintain safety for the public. - d.
-Provide prompt, courteous and professional service to the citizens of Horry County.
+Provide prompt, courteous and professional service to the citizens of Horry County. - e.
+Maintain Service at Express Permitting Window to expedite plan submittals and permit pick up.

 - a.
-Continue to update the public brochures and web information available to the public - b.
+Continue to update the public brochures and web information available to the public. - b.
 Continue to display brochures at the local building supply stores.